sstadick/translate_transcripts/README.md

   Assumtions:

+      - Transcript names are unique in the transcript file
-      - Transcript names are unique
+      - Transcript names are not unique in the query file
       - Transcript files are of the form: transcript_name chromosome position cigar
       - Query files are of the form: transcript_name transcript_pos
       - Output is of the form: transcript_name query_pos chromosome genomic_pos